MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/05-Create-ACS-Identity-Token-TS.md

 1. Save the file before continuing.

 1. Open a separate terminal and run `npm start` in the *react* folder.
-After it builds you should see the ACS calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.
+After it builds and loads you should see the ACS calling UI displayed and you can call into the Teams meeting that was dynamically created by Microsoft Graph.

 1. Stop both of the terminal processes (React and Azure Functions) by selecting <kbd>Ctrl + C</kbd>.